Edition for Web Developers — Last Updated 3 June 2023

 This section contains a miscellaneous grab-bag of operations that we perform throughout the standard when manipulating session history.
 The best way to get a sense of what they do is to look at their call sites.

-To get session history entries for a navigable, navigable:
+To get session history entries of a navigable navigable:

 Let traversable be navigable's traversable navigable.